42-AI/bootcamp_machine-learning/day04/ex04/ex04_interlude1.md

 $$
 is its **euclidean norm** (i.e. the sum of the components squared).

 It exists an infinite number of norms which could be used as regularization terms, and which leads to different kinds of results.
-Here, we will use only the $L_2 \text{ norm}$, which is the most commonly used.
+Here, we will use only $L_2$, which is the most commonly used.

 ## Our old friend vectorization ...